Issung/Issung/_posts/2024-04-28-ps2iodbdevblog1.md

 {: file="ps2iconsys.py"}
 _First encounter with Python's [Struct class](https://docs.python.org/3/library/struct.html)_

 The code above was existing code in `ps2iconsys.py`, the strings allow to interpret a byte array as a series of values that the struct class will extract for us when we call the *unpack* method.
-Let's disect the meaning a bit:
+Let's dissect the meaning a bit:
 * The starting `<` specifies little-endian ordering.
 * The `s` indicates a character, and the `4` coming before it means "4 chars" (1 char = 1 byte).
 * Capital `H` means unsigned short (2 bytes).
 * Capital `I` means unsigned int (4 bytes).
 * `f` means float (4 bytes).

 All of this is known from the two easy to read tables [[1](https://docs.python.org/3/library/struct.html#byte-order-size-and-alignment)] [[2](https://docs.python.org/3/library/struct.html#format-characters)] on the struct class' documentation.
-If we compare those python strings to the *icon.sys file format* table in this blog above, we can start to see the alignment, focusing on the key parts:
+If we compare those Python strings to the *icon.sys file format* table in this blog above, we can start to see the alignment, focusing on the key parts:
-* `4s` A 4 character magic header equalling "PS2D".
+* `4s` A 4-character magic header equalling "PS2D".
 * `4I4I4I4I` 4 groups of 4 unsigned integers, for background colors.
 * `4f4f4f` 3 groups of 4 floats, for light directions.
 * Skip a few...
 * `68s` A 68 character string, the savegame's title.
-* `64s64s64s` Three groups of 64 chracter strings, **the filenames for the idle, copy and delete icon files!**
+* `64s64s64s` Three groups of 64 character strings, **the filenames for the idle, copy and delete icon files!**

 Once we call `_icon_sys_struct.unpack()` we can see the results...
 ![The unpacked struct array in the VS Code debugger.](ps2iodbdevblog1-unpackedstructvalues.png) _The unpacked struct array in the VS Code debugger._

 Looks like we did something right!
-We can see the array starts with a 4 character string "PS2D" as we expect, all numbers look *sensible* (we will verify soon), and most importantly, we can see some legible text in elements 50, 51 & 52 at the end, that is the filenames for the idle, copy & delete icons.
+We can see the array starts with a 4-character string "PS2D" as we expect, all numbers look *sensible* (we will verify soon), and most importantly, we can see some legible text in elements 50, 51 & 52 at the end, that is the filenames for the idle, copy & delete icons.
 This data is for Crazy Taxi, but the icons are still called *slime_.ico*, which is a bit funny.
 Throughout this project I have noticed multiple quirks with the icon storage of many games.
 But they are stories for another  time.

-Now let's try and verify that atleast some of the numbers are correct.
+Now let's try and verify that at least some of the numbers are correct.
 From the table above we know that the 4 groups of 4 integers are supposed to indicate the background color for each corner when the icon is focused.
 Let's compare the unpacked data from Half-Life to what we see in the PS2 BIOS UI.
 It's a bit easier to explain this with an accompanying image...

 ![An image depicting selection of relevant values from the unpacked struct, converting them into hex colors, and comparing them against the display in the PS2 BIOS.](ps2iodbdevblog1-colorbytesmatching.png)
-_Converting the unpacked bytes and comparing with the PS2 BIOS display._
+_Converting the unpacked bytes and comparing them with the PS2 BIOS display._

 * Take the integers from the points of interest, specified by the bytes layout table.
 * Convert each integer to its hex representation (e.g. 155 = 0x9b).
 * Take the 3 hex values and combine them, representing red, green and blue (e.g. #70789B).
 * Compare to the display of the PS2 BIOS, confirming the values are in the correct locations we expect.

-Now after learning all of this structure and how it's read, lets try and use it to access the other icon variants.
+Now after learning all of this structure and how it's read, let's try and use it to access the other icon variants.
 Now we're diving into the GUI code of the Python app.
 This is all written with [wxPython](https://wxpython.org/) which is a wrapper of the [wxWidgets](https://wxwidgets.org/) C++ library.
-The great benefit of this for this PS2IODB project, is that the program will be able to be distributed for people on all platforms (Windows, MacOS & Linux) to use.
+The great benefit of this for this PS2IODB project is that the program will be able to be distributed for people on all platforms (Windows, MacOS & Linux) to use.

 Diving into the GUI layer was a daunting thought but that was quickly put to ease once the code was explored a bit.
 The files are quite length (which seems to be a trend across Python projects) but the code that touches the GUI is simple and easy to understand, which seems to be one of the goals of wxPython.